By Najmi Mamat

 It’s okay if our grade is enough to just graduate, as long as we complete our course,” Zulhamka added.

-Zulhamka is currently with Jcorp doing Public Relation while ‘Izzud Deen in looking an opportunity in continuing Master’s degree, after completing his tasks at PETRONAS.
+Zulhamka is currently with Johor Corp handling Public Relations, while ‘Izzud Deen is looking for an opportunity to pursue his studies at master’s level, after completing his tasks at PETRONAS.

 HAMKA Award is conferred to anyone who excelled in their study as well as their significant contributions to the students’ societies in Communication Department. ***